 A compassionate and infinite understanding of the human condition of loss…

 Gornick describes all of the dark spaces and the buried secrets within the psyche of each character, allowing them slowly to come to light as she delineates the tangled webs woven among even the most casual acquaintances.
 Those who enjoy literary novels of psychological portent will relish this title.

 Each of these exquisitely crafted stories is a stand-along gem; read together, characters interlock in ways that continuously surprise.
 Gornick infuses this narrative of love, loss, and yearning with a nuanced complexity that perhaps only a former psychotherapist could bring to her writing.
-The lifelong tension that binds Louisa and Bear, lovers who first meet in college but have chosen different paths resolves—or does not resolve at all—in such a quietly affecting manner that one may need a moment of quiet reflection—or a box of Kleenex—after turning the final page.

 –Susan Coll, “Staff Pick,” Politics & Prose Bookstore

 Louisa meets Bear, and the lucky reader of this wonderful collection of linked stories meets an unforgettable group of characters who are connected to each other in ways that surprise and delight.
 Lisa Gornick has a gift for the telling moment and has achieved something lovely and unusual with this captivating book.

 –Ann Packer, author of The Children’s Crusade and The Dive from Clausen’s Pier

 Lisa Gornick’s new book is a kind of cat’s cradle narrative, a series of intricate, beautifully-made stories linking a group of people through time and place.
 Gornick has a wonderfully observant eye and a deeply compassionate heart, and the book radiates with energy, intelligence and empathy.